Visiting the Berbers of Morocco

 |While in Morocco, the author (pictured above with her tour’s guide and drivers) traveled from the mountains and deserts of the south to the seaside city of Essaouria, meeting farmers, nomads, fishermen, and artisans along the way.

 Traveling the trails of southern Morocco in a 4 x 4 Land Rover offers a unique holiday filled with adventure.
-At this time in our history it is important that we learn about Islam and the Muslim way of life, and Morocco remains a safe place to do so.
+At this time in our history it is important that we learn about Islam and the Muslim way of life.
+Morocco remains a safe place to do so.

 The Berbers converted to Islam in the 8th century, but Arabic still remains their second language.
 As farmers, as well as nomads, they continue to live in the mountains and desert of southern Morocco in a lifestyle remarkably unchanged through the years.